 Looking for that perfect gift for the Homebrewer or Craft Beer Lover in your life or… for yourself.
 Here’s some of our favorite gear!

-2. Growlers – Recommended For: Any kegging homebrewer and/or craft beer lovers that live in states that allow refill of unmarked growlers.
-Recommended features – Stainless Steel Construction and Vacuum Insulation.
-Consider these models… Stanley Classic Growler, Hammertone Green also in Hammertone Navy [See: Hands On Review – Stanley Classic Vacuum Insulated Growler] and available as a gift pack with stacking pints, Klean Kanteen 64-Ounce Insulated Growler With Swinglok Cap
+2. Growlers – Recommended For: Any kegging homebrewer and/or craft beer lover that refills non-branded growlers at a local brewery.
+Recommended features: Stainless Steel Construction and Vacuum Insulation.
+Consider these models… Stanley Classic Growle [See: Hands On Review – Stanley Classic Vacuum Insulated Growler] and available as a gift pack with stacking pints, Klean Kanteen 64-Ounce Insulated Growler With Swinglok Cap

-4. RT600C Super Fast Thermometer – If you’d love to give or get a great thermometer but don’t quite have the budget for the Thermapen Mk4 consider the RT600C [Hands on Review – RT600C].
-At generally under $20 it’s a great option for smaller budgets.
+7. CDN DTQ450X – If you’d love to give or get a great thermometer but don’t quite have the budget for the Thermapen Mk4 consider the CDN DTQ450X.
+This is a great homebrewing thermometer!
+See: Hands On Review – CDN DTQ450X

-9. Brooklyn BrewShop Beer Making Kits – Recommended For: Someone who has expressed a general interest in trying to brew beer.
+8. Brooklyn BrewShop Beer Making Kits – Recommended For: Someone who has expressed a general interest in trying to brew beer.
 If they have considered giving homebrewing a try whilst walking around Bed, Bath and Beyond, give this kit a try.
-The recipient will get everything they need to start brewing all grain beers at a very reasonable price.
+The recipient will get nearly everything they need to start brewing all grain beers at a very reasonable price.
+A variety of options are available.

-10. Personal Home Brewery Kit #2 Deluxe BRKIT2 with PET Fermenter – Recommended For: Someone you know wants to start brewing.
+9. Deluxe Homebrew Starter Kit from MoreBeer – Recommended For: Someone you know wants to start brewing.
 They have brewed with a friend or are otherwise sold on it.

 Does the intended gift recipient spend time at your local Local Homebrew Shop (LHBS)?
 If so, swing in and ask the shop owner for advice.
 If they are spending a good bit of time there, odds are good the shop owner will have a good suggestion on an appropriate ingredient kit or piece of equipment.

-12. PBW and/or Star San – Recommended For: The person who wants socks for a gift.
+14. PBW and/or Star San – Recommended For: The person who wants socks for a gift.
 If your gift recipient is no nonsense and practical, this one’s for you.
 First… check to see if they use PBW Star San in the first place.
 If you notice a container lying around and they are a socks-for-a-gift person… bam.
-Get a least the 4 lb size and the 8 lb size if your budget allows.
+For PBW, get a least the 4 lb size or the 8 lb size if your budget allows.
 Avoid the 1 lb size.
-That size isn’t a good value.
-Also: The Spray Bottle Technique
+Generally speaking, that size isn’t a good value.

-If the homebrewer in your life doesn’t walk around with one of these on brew day (and they make at least 5 gallons of beer at a time) then this is a winner.
+If the homebrewer in your life doesn’t walk around with one of these on brew day (and they make at least 5 gallons of beer at a time) I think they should.
+This upgrade has made a lot of difference for me.
 Check out my Hands on Review.

-15. Personalized Labels, Coasters or Signs from GrogTag – Recommended For: Any homebrewer or craft beer lover.
+17. Personalized Tap Handles, Labels, Coasters or Signs from GrogTag – Recommended For: Any homebrewer or craft beer lover.
 Homebrewer’s should like personalized labels, coasters and signs.
 Craft beer lovers would enjoy personalized metal signs and customized coasters.
-Promo code HBF saves you 10%.
+As a bonus this link should save you 10%.

 Milling your own grain… 1.
 Gives you control over the crush of your grain.
 That’s a big factor in efficiency.
 2. A mill allows you to fine tune for your equipment and process.
 You know what the crush is going to be since you set it.
 3. A mill allows you to save money by buying whole bags of grain at a discount, and 3.
 The shelf life of unmilled grain is longer than pre-milled grain.
 Freshly milled grain = better tasting beer.